NicEastvillage/TokenElimReproducibilityPackage/README.md

 Spefically, the tarball contains the `pnml` Petri net model files and the CTL cardinality and fireability queries in `xml` form.
 Further details about the Model Checking Contest 2023 as well as the models and queries can be found at https://mcc.lip6.fr/2023/.

-### Scripts
+### Other

-The Bash and Python scripts in the directory `scripts/` are distributed under no license.
+The remaining parts of this artefact such as the scripts are distributed under the MIT license.
+See `LICENSE`.